How does your company generate leads?

 Luring in Leads

 Since your leads don’t know much about you, they aren’t inclined to do business with you.
-That means the onus of beginning the conversion process is all on you.
+That means the onus of beginning the lead conversion process is all on you.

 Marketers and salespeople use two general methods for luring in leads: outbound and inbound marketing.